0113 343 8312

 PhD DIC MSc MPhys FHEA, Senior Member IEEE

 Dr Charalampos (Harry) Tsoumpas has studied and worked in the field of human molecular imaging since 2002.
 He obtained his PhD from Imperial College London in 2008.
 His interests revolve around the research methodology for quantitative Positron Emission Tomography (PET).
 He is passionate in pioneering the development of human molecular imaging with PET for the creation of disruptive and cutting edge technologies that will significantly evolve clinical research and healthcare in several fields of Biomedicine (e.g. Cardiovascular Medicine, Neuroscience and Oncology).

 STIR: Software for Tomographic Image Reconstruction: This is the most widely used open access software for PET image reconstruction.
+Its main publication, Thielemans, Tsoumpas, et al (2012), received the 2017 Rotblat Medal as the most cited research paper published by Physics in Medicine & Biology (InstP & IPEM) out of more than 3,000 articles since 2012.
 Dr Tsoumpas is co-administrator and member of the development team.
 He co-organises an annual User's meeting during the IEEE Medical Imaging Conference.

 Cardiovascular PET-MR Imaging: This is an area of research led by Professor Zahi A. Fayad, Director of the Translational & Molecular Imaging Institute, the Icahn School of Medicine at Mount Sinai in New York, which Dr Tsoumpas recently joined as visiting academic on PET-MR quantification and consultant on a 5-years NIH grant.